The most interesting facts about Lebanon, from one of the world’s oldest countries to a capital city once known as the “Paris of the East”.

 Fast facts

-Official name: Lebanese Republic
+Official name: the Lebanese Republic

 Area: 10,400 sq km